Basis truncation, statistical errors, and systematic uncertainties in relativistic approaches to nuclear response: CONCLUSIONS

+These observations indicate that the errors due to the truncation of the basis considerably reduce with an increase in the HO basis from $N_F=20$ to $N_F=50$.
+Although in this work we did not reach full convergence of positive energy single-particle states with respect to the basis size, this may be technically possible, and this capability will be investigated in the future.
+The RRPA and RTBA results reveal an enhanced sensitivity to the HO basis completeness for the monopole excitations and light nuclei.
+However, sizeable but smaller effects are also seen for excitations of higher multipolarities and medium and heavy mass nuclei.
+This suggests that the truncation of fermionic HO basis introduces errors, which are considerable in some cases, that are not of theoretical but of purely technical character.

+The statistical errors and systematic uncertainties in nuclear response have also been investigated.
+They are especially pronounced for the E0 response, but become smaller for higher multipolarity ones.
+Note that they do not show a pronounced dependence on the mass of the nuclei.
+The statistical errors are typically smaller than systematic uncertainties, but their magnitudes sensitively depend on the adopted error $\Delta K_0$ in incompressibility $K_0$ employed in the fitting protocol of the functional.
+Although this part of the study has been carried out only in the RRPA framework, a similar picture is expected for statistical errors and systematic uncertainties in the RTBA calculations.

-We demonstrated by direct calculations that the errors due to the HO basis truncation can be considerably reduced by fermionic HO basis extension, although in this work, we did not reach full convergence with respect to the basis size.
-The latter, however, may be technically possible, and this capability will be investigated in future work.
-The obtained results thus set a new perspective for theoretical studies of the nuclear response.
-Critical characteristics, such as the nuclear compressibility, dipole polarizability, quadrupole instability, and octupole softness, are sensitive to the HO basis completeness, which should be seriously taken into account in the calculations, benchmarking those properties for extrapolations to the nuclear matter equation of state.
+The obtained results set a new perspective for theoretical studies of the nuclear response.
+Critical characteristics, such as the nuclear compressibility, dipole polarizability, quadrupole instability, and octupole softness, are sensitive to the HO basis completeness and are affected by the statistical errors and systematic uncertainties in the calculations of nuclear response.
+These factors have to be taken into account in their calculations and in benchmarking those properties for extrapolations to the nuclear matter equation of state.
 The continuum effects on simple and complex configurations are pronounced in fine spectral details, which are especially important at low energies below and around the particle emission threshold.
-Although further studies in the direction of more extended HO bases are desirable for the giant resonances, the account for the continuum within $N_F$ = 50 can already be acceptable for the soft modes or their considerable portions located below the particle emission threshold.
-A complementary development capable of treating free asymptotics of the unbound nucleonic states would further shed light on the accuracy of numerical modeling of the nuclear response in the HO bases.
+Although further studies in the direction of more extended HO bases are desirable for the giant resonances, the account for the continuum within the $N_F$ = 50 basis can already be acceptable for the soft modes or their considerable portions located below the particle emission threshold.
+A complementary development capable of treating free asymptotic of the unbound nucleonic states would further shed light on the accuracy of numerical modeling of the nuclear response in the HO bases.